dhanesh-airaai/waha_plus/docs/site/content/en/docs/help/how-to-update.md

 ---
 title: "How to Update"
-description: "Regularly update the installed npm packages to keep your Doks website stable, usable, and secure."
+description: "Regularly update the installed WAHA to keep your bot stable, usable, and secure."
-lead: "Regularly update the installed npm packages to keep your Doks website stable, usable, and secure."
+lead: "Regularly update the installed WAHA to keep your bot stable, usable, and secure."
 date: 2020-11-12T13:26:54+01:00
 lastmod: 2020-11-12T13:26:54+01:00
 draft: false